Quick Links for help with addiction in Bristol

 - Lies or deflects conversations

-For guidance and assistance conducting an intervention in Barnsley, call us today on 0800 326 5559
+For assistance conducting an intervention in Barnsley, call us today on 0800 326 5559

 There are treatment options for any budget boundary and need, from free on the NHS to expensive private clinics.

 Inpatient: the user will move into the rehabilitation facility for a set period of time, following a set routine with strict treatment plans and therapy sessions.

 Whether you are more suited to inpatient or outpatient will depend on your addiction and how bad your dependence is.
 If you need a lot of help, you might be better suited to a strict regime involved in inpatient treatment.

 This is usually private and more expensive, but many clinics have flexible funding options.

 Inpatient treatment can last around 28 days on average, and the longer you stay the more expensive it can become.

 The price can range to around £1,000 a week for inpatients, depending on where you go, so do your research.